c2mInc/Circle-CI-Video-Recording/README.md

-# Circle CI Video Recording
+# CircleCI Video Recording

-Circle CI Video Recording is an example configuration of Circle CI's config.yml and fastlane's Fastfile which lets you record your iOS XCTests.
+CircleCI Video Recording is an example configuration of CircleCI's config.yml and fastlane's Fastfile which lets you record your iOS XCTests.
 It uses applescript files for the recording process.

 ## Getting Started

-You need to initialize Circle CI and fastlane in order to use Circle CI Video Recording.
-You can setup Circle CI by following [this documentation](https://circleci.com/docs/2.0/getting-started/) and fastlane with [this one](https://docs.fastlane.tools/getting-started/ios/setup/).
+You need to initialize CircleCI and fastlane in order to use CircleCI Video Recording.
+You can setup CircleCI by following [this documentation](https://circleci.com/docs/2.0/getting-started/) and fastlane with [this one](https://docs.fastlane.tools/getting-started/ios/setup/).

 ## Usage

-Copy .circleci and Fastlane folders from Circle CI Video Recording to your project.
+Copy .circleci and Fastlane folders from CircleCI Video Recording to your project.
 After this, with every commit you make to Github, a commit workflow which runs XCTests will start on CircleCI and the recording will be saved as artifacts to CircleCI.

 ## How It Works
-The commit triggers the `build_test` job on Circle CI, the job runs `build_and_test` lane from Fastlane.
+The commit triggers the `build_test` job on CircleCI, the job runs `build_and_test` lane from Fastlane.
 The `build_and_test` job first builds the application, then starts video recording.
 After the recording is started, it runs the tests and stops recording at the end.

 ### Start Video Recording Applescript